A universal characterization of higher algebraic K-theory: Non-connective -theory

 \subsection{Non-connective $K$-theory of $\i$-categories}

 In order to construct the non-connective $K$-theory spectrum associated to a small stable $\i$-category, we use a generalization of the axiomatic framework due to Schlichting \cite{Marco}.
-For an uncountable regular cardinal $\kappa$, we will produce endofunctors $\kcone$ and $\ksusp$ on $\stabcat$ such that for any small stable $\i$ category $\aA$: \begin{enumerate} \item $K(\kcone \aA)$ is contractible, \item there are natural transformations
+For an {\em uncountable} regular cardinal $\kappa$, we will produce functors $\kcone$ and $\ksusp$ from $\stabcat$ to $\stabcat$ such that for any small stable $\i$ category $\aA$: \begin{enumerate} \item $K(\kcone \aA)$ is contractible, \item there are natural transformations

 such that $\aA \to \kcone \aA \to \ksusp \aA$ is exact, \item the functors $\kcone$ and $\ksusp$ preserve exact sequences, \item and $\kcone$ and $\ksusp$ preserve $\kappa$-filtered colimits in $\stabcat$. \end{enumerate}